 As you tighten your own data security measures, we would like to extend a helping hand.
 Do please contact us if you would like help or advice in improving your procedures and we will refer you to the appropriate adviser for help.

 GDPR gives you the right to either receive all the data provided and processed by the Chamber or transfer it to another company depending on technical feasibility.
 The Chamber can provide such data on request in basic Microsoft formats.

 We can provide access to details of data held about you.
-Just email your request to email@example.com We will delete your data on request, just email us at this address.
-(With the exception of financial data which must be kept for six years.)
-We will delete your data automatically if it has not been used for six years.
+Just email your request to email@example.com and we will respond within one month.
+We will delete your data on request, just email us at this address.
+(With the exception of financial data which must be kept for seven years.)
+We will delete your data if it has not been used for two years (other than financial data).

-We will perform data audits annually as part of our ISO quality management process.
+We will perform data audits annually as part of our ISO quality management review.

 GDPR privacy statements from our suppliers

 Zoho GDPR Statement

 SurveyMonkey GDPR Statement

 Natwest Privacy Statement

 WordPress GDPR Statement